ApelegHQ/ts-cms-ep-sfx/AUDITING.md

   payload (used before decryption).
 It does not handle unprotected user data, but it receives user-supplied input that will ultimately be used to recover encrypted user data.
+- **`src/lib/pwriKeyWrapping.ts`:** This file implements PWRI key wrapping and unwrapping as described in RFC 3211, section 2.3.
 - **`src/lib/setupConstructCmsSandbox.ts`:** This file implements the creation of a sandbox for constructing a CMS payload.
 The sandbox entrypoint is that from `src/sandbox/constructCmsData.ts`.